askgeo/FastBioRTCalibration/README.md

 This script will take in your:
 <br>
-<br>*1. measured stream chemistry data for one solute
+<br>1. measured stream chemistry data for one solute
 <br>2.
 Working directory path
 <br>3.
-BioRT input folder name*
+BioRT input folder name

-and after one run to set things up, and commenting out the setup section, you can <br>
-## **run BioRT and view results and NSE for most recent two runs with one command.**
+and after one run to set things up, and commenting out the setup section, you can run BioRT and view results and NSE for most recent two runs with one command

 ### Feature wishlist:
 1. streamlined first run